184.108.40.206 Leadership Performance

 The performance requirements for a political leader are more demanding than those described previously (6.3.3) for other politicians:

 Some leaders dominate the government team as visionaries, directing the way ahead, whereas others act more as team managers.
-Clement Attlee, for example, was famously modest but his government achieved a lot; a Daily Mail profile, Clem Attlee stood for decency and duty – a stark contrast to today’s MPs, noted that he ran a talented team:
+Clement Attlee, for example, was famously modest but his government was very effective in introducing Britain’s Welfare State; a Daily Mail profile, Clem Attlee stood for decency and duty – a stark contrast to today’s MPs, noted that he ran a talented team:

 “In a Cabinet of uproarious, confident, highly talented personalities – the bullish Ernest Bevin, the bumptious Hugh Dalton the ascetic Sir Stafford Cripps, the firebrand Aneurin Bevan – Attlee, even as their boss, was often overlooked.”

-Circumstances affect the degree of responsiveness which is appropriate; it can be characterised on a scale, as illustrated below.
+Circumstances affect the degree of responsiveness which is appropriate in a leader; it can be characterised on a scale, as illustrated below.
 At one extreme is the administrative style, which is reactive and consensual – listening to members of the team and to the public; at the other end of the scale is the dictatorial style, which tells the team and the people what is going to happen and then enforces compliance:

-Inclusivity (2.5) and prudence (2.6) are always required of leaders.
-They have a responsibility for all who come within their sphere of influence and they should consider the foreseeable future impact of their decisions.
+The test of good leaders is how well they serve the public interest.
+Charismatic leadership is necessary in wartime, or to persuade doubters to accept policies, but normally responsiveness is also important.
+And inclusivity (2.5) and prudence (2.6) are always required: leaders have a responsibility for all who come within their sphere of influence and they should consider the foreseeable future impact of their decisions.